keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 >

 #### Opening Scene
 Open with all three of the people sitting in a fast food place.
 It's quiet, only a couple employees behind the counter and one guy who had just picked up his food by the time they entered.
-There's a newspaper that had been left on the table reading:

-The one other person in the building is wearing dark clothing that looks like it could use a wash, with a baseball cap on his head and a hood pulled over.
-After a while, this guy stands up to leave, and bumps by you along the way, and a letter falls onto the table in front of you.
+He's wearing dark clothing that looks like it could use a wash, with a baseball cap on his head and a hood pulled over.
+While all of you are in the middle of eating, this guy stands up to leave, and bumps by you along the way, and a letter falls onto the table in front of you.

 The letter states:
 "You three are very intriguing, we saw what happened with ECLIPSE.